 - 305.1.1 Before each competition a Team Captains' meeting is carried out.
-It should take place one day before the competition. - 305.1.2 The date, time and place of the Team Captains' meeting have to be published in the competition programme (article 216).
-The Jury decides how many representatives per participating team and how many accredited officials are allowed to take part in the Team Captains' meeting. - 305.1.3 At OWG, WSC, WC and JWSC competitions the seating arrangements of the participating teams have to be marked. - 305.1.4 At OWG, WSC, WC and JWSC competitions the Team Captains' meeting is held in English and also in the original language of the organiser if necessary.
-Supplementary translations should be provided. - 305.1.5 The Team Captains' meeting is conducted by the chief of competition. - 305.1.6 At the Team Captains' meeting, a majority of the voting members is enough for a Jury recommendation.
-Each team has one vote. - 305.1.7 When necessary, the Jury may decide to interrupt the meeting in order to make a decision on recommendations and bring this result back to the meeting (article 303.3.2).
+It should take place one day before the competition. - The date, time and place of the Team Captains' meeting have to be published in the competition programme (article 216).
+The Jury decides how many representatives per participating team and how many accredited officials are allowed to take part in the Team Captains' meeting.

+- 305.1.3 At OWG, WSC, WC and JWSC competitions the seating arrangements of the participating teams have to be marked. - 305.1.4 At OWG, WSC, WC and JWSC competitions the Team Captains' meeting is held in English and also in the original language of the organizing if necessary.
+Supplementary translations should be provided. - The Team Captains' meeting is conducted by the chief of competition. - At the Team Captains' meeting, a majority of the voting members is enough for a Jury recommendation.
+Each team has one vote. - When necessary, the Jury may decide to interrupt the meeting in order to make a decision on recommendations and bring this result back to the meeting (article 303.3.2).